anton-fomenko/PokedexAPI/README.md

 ## How to run tests?
 1) Download and install Visual Studio: https://visualstudio.microsoft.com/downloads/
-2) Open the Pokedex.API.sln in the repository.
+2) Open the PokedexAPI.sln in the repository.
 3) Click Test -> Test Explorer on the menu bar.
 4) In Test Explorer select tests you want to run and start them.